John Heckewelder

-Biography
+Early life

-John Heckewelder was born in Bedford, England and came to Pennsylvania in 1754.
-After finishing his education, he was apprenticed to a cooper.
+Heckewelder was born in Bedford, England and came to Pennsylvania in 1754.
+After finishing his education, he was an apprentice to a cooper.
 Following a visit to Ohio with Christian F. Post, a colonial agent, in 1762 he began temporary employment in the Moravian missions at Friedenshütten and Sheshequin, Pennsylvania.

+Career

-In 1771, he entered upon his actual career as an evangelist to the Indians, being appointed assistant to David Zeisberger, in Ohio, where he remained for fifteen years.
+In 1771, he began his career as an evangelist to the Indians, being appointed assistant to David Zeisberger, in Ohio, where he remained for fifteen years.
 In 1792, at the request of the Secretary of War, he accompanied Gen. Rufus Putnam to Post Vincennes to treat with the Indians.
 In 1793 he was again commissioned to assist at a treaty with the Indians of the lakes.

 In his book, Heckewelder explained the beliefs of the Delaware Lenape, that the creator "made the Earth and all that it contains for the common good of mankind; when he stocked the country that he gave them with plenty of game, it was not for the benefit of a few, but of all; everything was given in common to the sons of men.
 Whatever liveth on the land, whatsoever groweth out of the Earth, and all that is in the rivers and waters was given jointly to all and everyone is entitled to his share.
 From this principle hospitality flows as from its source."